 Historically, Twitch is a live streaming site for gamers.
-Nevertheless, there are many musicians that are performing on Twitch, and you can too.
+Nevertheless, many musicians are performing on Twitch, and you can too.
 I mention it here only because you can start earning straight away with what Twitch calls “Bits” from your viewers.
 When you have accrued $100 worth of bits, you can get paid out.

 With Streetjelly, you will need a computer and at least a USB microphone.
 Many of the performers put in a lot of effort to get excellent sound quality, so be aware of what you are up against.
 A nice thing about Streetjelly is that it is very well moderated by the site operators so the chances of you running up against a troll are very slim.

-Stage It is another live streaming application specifically aimed at musicians.
-It is an ideal platform for those musicians who want to prepare for, present and charge for an online show.
+Stage It is another live-streaming application specifically aimed at musicians.
+It is an ideal platform for those musicians who want to prepare for, present, and charge for an online show.